 PSE&G distributes electricity and natural gas to end users in our respective franchised service territories.
-In October 2018, the BPU issued an Order approving the settlement of our distribution base rate proceeding with new rates effective November 1, 2018.
-The Order provides for a distribution rate base of \$9.5 billion, a 9.60% ROE for our distribution business and a 54% equity component of our capitalization structure.
+Our distribution rates are subject to periodic rate cases approved by the BPU.
 The BPU has also approved a series of PSE&G infrastructure, EE, EV and renewable energy investment programs with cost recovery through various clause mechanisms.
-For a discussion of proposed and approved programs, see Investment Clause Programs below and Item 7.
-MD&A-Executive Overview of 2022 and Future Outlook.
-Our load requirements are split among residential, C&I customers, as described in the following table for 2022:
+Our current approved distribution base rates provide for an ROE of 9.6%.
+In December 2023, we filed a distribution base rate case as required by the BPU.
+For a discussion of our recent distribution base rate case filing, see Item 7.
+MD&A-Executive Overview of 2023 and Future Outlook.
+For a discussion of proposed and approved programs, see Investment Clause Programs as follows and Item 7.
+MD&A-Executive Overview of 2023 and Future Outlook.
+Our load requirements are split among residential, C&I customers, as described in the following table for 2023:

-% of 2022 Sales
+% of 202 % of 2023 Sales

 Customer Type Electric Gas

-Commercial 57% 37%
+Commercial 58% 38%

-Residential 34% 59%
+Residential 33% 58%

 Industrial 9% 4%

 Total 100% 100%

-Our customer base has modestly increased since 2018, with electric and gas loads changing as illustrated in the following table:
+Our customer base has modestly increased since 2019, with electric and gas loads changing as illustrated in the following table:

-Electric and Gas Distribution Statistics Number of Customers as of December 31, 2022 Historical Annual Customer Growth 2018-2022 Electric Sales and Firm Gas Sales as of December 31, 2022 (A) Historical Annual Load Growth 2018-2022 Electric 2.3 Million 0.9 % 40,816 Gigawatt hours % Gas 1.9 Million 0.7 % 2,567 Million Therms 1.4%
+Electric and Gas Distribution Statistics Number of Customers as of December 31, 2023 Historical Annual Customer Growth 2019-2023 Electric Sales and Firm Gas Sales as of December 31, 2023 (A) Historical Annual Load Decline 2019-2023 Electric 2.4 Million 0.9 % 39,085 Gigawatt hours (1.4)% Gas 1.9 Million 0.6 % 2,282 Million Therms (2.8)%